mmistakes/minimal-mistakes/_posts/2022-01-04-CBT-and-ML-to-speed-up-adult-learning.md

 toc: true
 ---

 Below is my original statement of purpose for my PhD.
 One day, I hope to have the time to conduct more academic research.
-Contact me (or send an email to jobs@bld.ai ) if you are interested in this topic.
+Contact me (or send an email to research@bld.ai) if you are interested in this topic.

 <span><audio id="myAudio" controls>
     <source src="/assets/audio/CBT-and-RL-in-adult-learning.ogg" type="audio/ogg">